google/zetasql/docs/lexical.md

 ### Enum literals
 <a id="enum_literals"></a>

-There is no syntax for enum literals, but integer or string literals will coerce to enum type when necessary, or can be explicitly CAST to a specific enum type name.
+There is no syntax for enum literals.
+Integer or string literals are coerced to the enum type when necessary, or explicitly cast to a specific enum type name.
  For more information, see [Literal coercion][coercion].

 An enum literal represents a constant value of the [enum data type][enum-data-type].